wercker/wercker-step-marathon-deploy/README.md

 This step allows you to deploy a json file to a marathon instance.
+It requires `curl` to be installed on the container.

 The following paramaters are available: